 Artist Strike, or How Close Are We to Bouazizi?
 (2011)

-An Urban Intervention (Canvas, Pain Stripper, fire, projections),
+An Urban Intervention (Canvas, Paint Stripper, fire, projections),

+p.s.
 Four months after the installation posed the question, “How close are we to Bouazizi?”, the answer came in a demonstration marking the anniversary of the Protest for Social Justice Movement.
-On July 14, 2012, Moshe Silman, one of the movement’s activists, burned himself to death in front of press cameras.
+On July 14, 2012, Moshe Silman, one of the movement’s activists, burned himself to death, in the centre of Tel-Aviv, in front of press cameras.